Music Rights for Film – Short Guide to Independent film makers

 The indie artist can then license this work to any interested parties such as movie/film and TV producers.
 Take note that in a situation like this, the artist functions both as a music publisher and a master recording rights owner.

-If you plan to use the song but create your own master recording for the use in the projects; then you do not need to acquire sound recording rights.
+If you plan to use the song but decides to create your own master recording for the use in the projects; then you do not need to acquire sound recording rights.
 You simply need to ask permission from the music publisher to cover the song.
 Once granted; you start making your own master recording of that song and use it in your film.

 The licensing fee depends on the music publisher and the budget of the film producer.
 It can be as low as $5 to as high as thousands of dollars for very popular songs.